 A television's required minimum signal depends on the receiver sensitivity and local conditions (electronic noise pollution).
-Minimum signal can vary from as high as -55 dBm for a TV with poor sensitivity in a noisy environment, to as low as -75 dBm for a TV with good sensitivity in a low or no noise environment.
-Most televisions and conditions will require a signal level of at least -65 dBm.
+Minimum signal can vary from as high as -50 dBm for a TV with poor sensitivity in a noisy environment, to as low as -75 dBm for a TV with good sensitivity in a low or no noise environment.
+Most televisions and conditions will require a signal level near -65 dBm.

 ESTIMATE a TV's MINIMUM SIGNAL

-Sensitivity depends on receiver Noise Figure (NF), a measure of the receiver's noise, and the minimum signal-to-noise (S/N) ratio required.
 Television receivers typically have a noise figure of 10 dB, but it can be as low as 6 or 8 dB, to as high as 20 dB.
-A minimum S/N of 30 dB is required in most cases due to interference from other signals, multi-path, and electronic noise.
+A minimum signal-to-noise ratio of 30 dB is required in most cases due to interference from other signals, multi-path, and electronic noise.

 Over-the-Air Digital TV (OTA DTv)